Kidron Valley: Etymology

 In ancient Hebrew sources, as well as in Arabic, different segments of the valley bear different names.
 Arabic names include وادي الجوز, Wadi el-Joz, 'Valley of the Walnut', but possibly a shortening of "Valley of Josaphat", for the upper segment, near the Temple Mount; and Wadi en-Nar, 'Fire Valley', for the rest of it – with at least the segment at the ancient Mar Saba ('Saint Sabbas') monastery also known in the 19th century as Wadi er-Rahib, 'Monk's Valley'.

 In its upper part, the Palestinian neighbourhood of Wadi Joz bears the valley's Arabic name.
-The Jewish settlement of Kedar, in the West Bank, located on a ridge above the valley, is named after the valley's Hebrew name.
+The Israeli settlement of Kedar, in the West Bank, is named after the valley’s Hebrew name; the settlement is considered illegal under international law by most of the international community.

 The Hebrew Bible apparently calls the upper course Emek Yehoshafat, the "Valley of Josaphat".
 It appears in Jewish eschatologic prophecies, which include the return of Elijah, followed by the arrival of the Messiah, and the War of Gog and Magog and Judgment Day.

 Dry plate photograph of Jews gathering at Absalom's Tomb in the Kidron Valley, early 20th century.
 View towards the south-west from the Jewish cemetery, with the south-eastern corner of Temple Mount in the upper background.

 The upper Kidron Valley holds Jerusalem's most important cemetery from the First Temple period, the Silwan necropolis, assumed to have been used by the highest-ranking officials residing in the city, with rock-cut tombs dating between the 9th and 7th centuries BCE.

 The upper Kidron Valley segment north of the Old City was one of the main burial grounds of Jerusalem in the Second Temple period, where hundreds of tombs have survived until today, while the segment east of, and opposite the Temple Mount, boasts several excellently preserved monumental tombs from the same period.
 Several of the Second Temple period tombs were also used later in time, either as burial or as shelters for hermits and monks of the large monastic communities which inhabited the Kidron Valley during the Byzantine Empire period (4th–7th century).
 The ancient tombs in this area attracted the attention of ancient travelers, most notably Benjamin of Tudela.

 A source of confusion is the fact that the modern name "Kidron Valley" (Nahal Kidron in Hebrew) applies to the entire length of a long wadi, which starts north of the Old City of Jerusalem and ends at the Dead Sea, while the biblical names Nahal Kidron, Emek Yehoshafat, King’s Valley etc. might refer to certain parts of this valley located in the immediate vicinity of ancient Jerusalem, but not to the entire wadi, and certainly not to the long segment crossing the Judean desert.
 Similarly, in Arabic, large wadis have many names, each applied to a certain distinct segment of its course.